Mitcheljager/SCSS-Styleguide/bem.md

   .element--bold {}
   .bold {}
 ```
-The first one clearly tells you what is going on, but you might enter a situation where `bold` might be used on a multitude of different elements.
+The first one clearly tells you what is going on, but you might enter a situation where `bold` will be used on a multitude of different elements.
 In this case a simple `.bold` class might be a better option to prevent clutter.

 ```
   .title__tagline {}